cloudant-labs/emilio/README.md

 * 120 indentation does not match for tokens
 * 121 indentation does not increase for clauses
 * 122 'when' token is not indented two levels
+* 123 indentation does not increase two levels after trailing operator
+* 124 indentation does not increase two levels with prefixed operator

 * 201 white space contains tabs
 * 202 white space contains form feed